AantCoder/OnlineCity/Documentation/OnlineCity_mod_info_en.md

 You can get a summary of all the players in the console by pressing the letter S. This will create a Players_date.csv file with a list of players, last login time and some game information.
 Here's a description of some of the columns:

-LastOnlineDay - how many real days ago the player was online BaseCount - current number of settlements
+LastOnlineDay - how many real days ago the player was online

-CaravanCount - the current number of caravans MarketValue - the current value of the settlement MarketValuePawn - the current value of the pawns Grants - rights on the server, "UsualUser" - regular user, "SuperAdmin.
-Moderator" - world creator (first registered) IntruderKeys - keys by which you can ban and search for logins to which you enter from one computer StartMarketValue - the price of the starting settlement StartMarketValuePawn - price of starting pawns MarketValueBy15Day - the maximum settlement value that the player has collected in 15 days MarketValuePawnBy15Day - the maximum value of pawns that a player has collected in 15 days MarketValueByHour - the maximum settlement value that a player has collected in 1 hour of play, excluding pause time MarketValuePawnByHour - the maximum value of the pawns that the player has collected in 1 hour of play, excluding the pause time
+BaseCount - current number of settlements

+CaravanCount - the current number of caravans

+MarketValue - the current value of the settlement

+MarketValuePawn - the current value of the pawns

+AttacksWonCount - how many incidents were directed at the player

+AttacksInitiatorCount - how many incidents the player made on other players

+ColonistsCount - how many colonists there are

+ColonistsDownCount - how many of the colonists are off their feet

+ColonistsBleedCount - how many of the colonists have bleed

+PawnMaxSkill - how many colonists have 8 out of 12 skills of level 20.
+It should probably always be = 0.
+If it is equal to ColonistsCount, then this is definitely a cheat

+KillsHumanlikes - How many player colonists killed other people

+KillsMechanoids - how many player colonists killed mechanoids

+KillsBestPawn - which colonist killed the most

+Grants - rights on the server, "UsualUser" - regular user, "SuperAdmin.
+Moderator" - world creator (first registered)

+IntruderKeys - keys by which you can ban and search for logins to which you enter from one computer

+StartMarketValue - the price of the starting settlement

+StartMarketValuePawn - price of starting pawns

+MarketValueBy15Day - the maximum settlement value that the player has collected in 15 days

+MarketValuePawnBy15Day - the maximum value of pawns that a player has collected in 15 days

+MarketValueByHour - the maximum settlement value that a player has collected in 1 hour of play, excluding pause time

+MarketValuePawnByHour - the maximum value of the pawns that the player has collected in 1 hour of play, excluding the pause time

-TicksByHour - maximum number of ticks in one hour online (including pause time) HourInGame - game time for the current colony, excluding pause time
+TicksByHour - maximum number of ticks in one hour online (including pause time)

+HourInGame - game time for the current colony, excluding pause time

 Server logs are created automatically Log_data.txt, together with the file with incidents Incidents_month.csv.
 Several events are marked here for each incident:

-NewIncident - fromLogin player ordered a raid on toLogin SendMail - toLogin passed all the expectations from the past, and half a day of waiting before the attack for raids and the event started directly
+NewIncident - fromLogin player ordered a raid on toLogin

+SendMail - toLogin passed all the expectations from the past, and half a day of waiting before the attack for raids and the event started directly

 DayAfterMail - a day has passed after the event, at this moment it is determined how long you need to wait more (or not more), it is convenient to see how much damage the raid did

 End - the end of the wait, the event is fully completed and at this moment releases the queue.

 Columns:

-fromDay and toDay - what is the attacker's game day and target at this moment worth is the total cost of items and pawns.
-In separate columns for the entire account, in the worthTarget exactly the settlement of the target delayAfterMail is how many days of delay were calculated (at the time of calculation, 1 day has already passed)
+fromDay and toDay - what is the attacker's game day and target at this moment

+worth - is the total cost of items and pawns.
+In separate columns for the entire account, in the worthTarget exactly the settlement of the target

+delayAfterMail is how many days of delay were calculated (at the time of calculation, 1 day has already passed)

-8. Functions of the mod in the game
+# 8. Functions of the mod in the game

 Special commands are written in the chat (usually in any channel), and they will not be displayed in it.
 All such commands begin with a /